 It has recently been extended beyond December 2021.
 Government ministers are discussing how the claiming eligibility rules might change for renovations in 2022 and 2023.

-Claims can be made whether you live in Italy or not since a mechanism exists to exchange tax credits for reduced renovations costs with a financier or qualified building company in Italy.
+Claims can be made whether you live in Italy or not since a mechanism exists to exchange tax credits for reduced renovation costs with a financier or qualified building company in Italy.

 Considering the current demand stimulated by these incentives, renovations must be carefully planned and managed by trusted professionals in Italy.